Decentralized Multi-Agents by Imitation of a Centralized Controller: Methods

 Intuitively, an optimal strategy of a multi-agent problem could be found by a centralized expert with full observability.
 This is because the centralized controller has the most information available about the environment, and therefore would not pay a high of cost of partial-observability that independent learners might.
-This is discussed more in~\ref{sec:theory}.

 To find this centralized expert, we treat a multi-agent problem as a single agent problem in the joint observation and action space of all agents.
 This is done by concatenating the observations of all agents into one observation vector for the centralized expert, and the expert learns outputs that represent the joint actions of the agents.